jsather/harvester-python/README.md

 # harvester-python
 ![harvester-gif](https://imgur.com/0dghLur.gif)

 Python 2 interface for the [harvester-sim](https://github.com/jsather/harvester-sim) environment.
-Contains utilities for real-time strawberry detection and viewpoint optimization using deep reinforcement learning.
+Contains utilities for real-time strawberry detection and [viewpoint optimization with deep reinforcement learning](https://arxiv.org/abs/1903.02074).

 ## Installation
 Clone the repo, and add it to your python path.